-Bomb squad called in after police find "suspicious items" in vehicle in Rock Falls
+Man arrested after police find grenade in vehicle during traffic stop in Rock Falls

+The bomb squad came and disposed of the grenade.
+Rock Falls police weren't told if it was real.

+The suspect, 38-year-old Jacob Adams, is charged with Unlawful Possession of Meth, License Suspended and Unlawful Use of a Weapon.

-ROCK FALLS, Ill.
-(KWQC) - Police shut down a road in Rock Falls while they investigated suspicious items in a car Monday evening.
+ORIGINAL: Police shut down a road in Rock Falls while they investigated suspicious items in a car Monday evening.

 TV6 has a crew on scene who tell us officers could be seen surrounding a vehicle on West 20th Street and 4th Avenue.